Devika03/Black-Friday/README.md

-# Black-Friday By - Devika Nath
+# Black-Friday By - Devika Simlai